6 Things to Watch in the Upcoming Supreme Court Term6 Things to Watch in the Upcoming Supreme Court Term

 Guns

-So far, the court has said it will take at least one major firearm-related case called Garland v.
-VanDerStok, which surrounds the government’s attempt to regulate so-called “ghost guns.”
-The term refers to firearms that are untraceable, because they lack serial numbers and are made outside of the normal process involving a licensed manufacturer.
+So far, the court has stated that it will take at least one major firearm-related case called Garland v.
+VanDerStok, which addresses the government’s attempt to regulate so-called “ghost guns.”
+The term refers to firearms that are untraceable because they lack serial numbers and are made outside of the normal process involving a licensed manufacturer.

-Oral argument for that case is set for Oct.
+Oral argument for that case was set for Oct.
 8, months after the Supreme Court issued its decision on bump stocks, which are accessories added to guns to increase the rate of fire.

 Both that case (Garland v.
-Cargill) and the VanDerStok case involve the DOJ, through the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) attempting to interpret decades-old laws to prohibit certain products.
+Cargill) and the VanDerStok case involve the Department of Justice, through the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF), attempting to interpret decades-old laws to prohibit certain products.

-In the bump stocks case, a 6–3 majority held that ATF exceeded its authority in outlawing bump stocks based on statutory phrasing in federal law.
+In the bump stock case, a 6–3 majority held that the ATF exceeded its authority in outlawing bump stocks based on statutory phrasing in federal law.

 The VanDerStok case focuses on the Gun Control Act of 1968, which contains language about firearms, frames, and receivers that ATF interpreted to cover weapons kits and incomplete frames and receivers.
 Unlike the court’s decision in prior gun cases, such as a case last term surrounding gun rights for domestic abusers, this case focuses on statutory interpretation rather than judging how a government’s action aligns with the Second Amendment.

-The solicitor general’s brief expressed particular concern about how guns constructed from these parts were able to evade law enforcement protection because they didn’t follow the Act’s requirements, including providing serial numbers.
+Solicitor General Elizabeth Prelogar’s brief expressed particular concern about how guns constructed from these parts were able to evade law enforcement protection because they didn’t follow the 1968 law’s requirements, including providing serial numbers.

 image-5735461